Return To Geo-Help Home Page

 2007 (Mar 27) - Venezuela deal with China National Petroleum Corp to export more oil to China instead of US.

 2007 (Apr 9) - GECF - Gas Exporting Countries Forum met in Qatar - a group of gas exporting countries countries led by Russia with plans to 'strengthen ties towards cooperation and stability in natural gas markets. - Possibly the start of an 'OPEC' for gas?
+(Member countries are listed at the bottom of the page)

 2007 (May 1) - Venezuela nationalizes part of oil industry by taking over operating control of oilfields operated by ConocoPhillips, Chevron, ExxonMobil, BP, Statoil and Total.